 Although there are countless varieties of grass, so many of them look the same.
-Dark green, light green, more or less the same shape — it might seem like there’s no hope for having a yard or garden border that really stands out.
+Dark green, light green, all more or less the same shape — it might seem like there’s no hope for having a yard or garden border that really stands out.
 That’s where ornamental grasses come in.
-What does ornamental mean in this context, though, and which varieties are the best to plant?
-We’ll cover all that and more in this handy guide to ornamental grasses.
+So what are ornamental grasses and how can you pick the variety that best suits your yard and needs?
+We’ll cover all that and more in this handy guide to ornamental grasses for your autumn garden.

-You may be thinking that all grass is ornamental.
-After all, we grow lawns because they look nice, not for food.
+You may think that all grass is ornamental.
+After all, we grow lawns because they look nice, not because we use them for food.
 You wouldn’t be entirely wrong in thinking that.
-Ornamental grass is still grass, it’s just grass that looks different.
-However, in addition to grass, some other grass-like plants, like sedge, are included in the category of ornamental grass.
+Ornamental grass is still grass; it’s just grass that looks different.
+However, ornamental grass includes more than just grass.
+It also includes grass-like plants like sedge.

-Ornamental grasses come in a range of appearances, which essentially boil down to anything other than the classic short, green look of lawn grasses.
-Often ornamental grasses are tall, with some growing to 15 feet tall or more, colorful, patterned, and may have an interesting flower or seed head.
-Since there are so many different appearances, there are ornamental grasses that will fit almost any garden or yard.
+Ornamental grasses come in a range of appearances besides the classic short, green look of lawn grasses.
+Often, ornamental grasses are tall, with some growing to 15 feet tall or more.
+Many are colorful and patterned, and they may have an interesting flower or seed head.
+Since there are so many arieties, there are ornamental grasses that will fit almost any garden or yard.
 Ornamental grasses are typically used as borders, but some can make great additions to container gardens or flower gardens.

 Little bluestem is a native grass of the American prairies and requires shockingly little care.
-During spring, its namesake becomes clear, as its foliage is a lovely shade of blue, with hints of green and occasionally purple.
-In fall, the grass turns bronze, before fading to tan in winter.
-Little bluestem blooms in late summer, growing tall flower stalks with small blue or purple flowers that become tiny, fluffy, white seed heads.
+During spring, it lives up to its name; its foliage is a lovely shade of blue with hints of green and occasionally purple.
+In fall, the grass turns bronze before fading to tan in winter.
+Little bluestem blooms in late summer by growing tall flower stalks with small blue or purple flowers that become tiny, fluffy, white seed heads.
 This grass is tolerant of most conditions and soil types, mostly due to its strong, extra long roots.
 The only conditions that cause little bluestem any problems are excessive shade and standing water.